mojason-81/frontend-nanodegree-arcade-game/README.md

 ### How to play

 Using the direction keys on your keyboard, move your character toward the water at the top of the game board.
 You get 3 lives.
-After being hit by a bug, your lives and score will reset.
-You get 3 lives.
-Collect items on the board to increase your score.
+After being hit by a bug, you will lose a life and you will lose any points you earned on that particular try.
+Collect items on the board and reach the water to increase your score.
+After losing all 3 lives, your score is set to 0.

 #### Scoring